 Ready to Take Advantage of the R&D Credit?

-If you would like to learn more about how the R&D credit may apply to your business, please contact a Howard and Howard professional.
+If you would like to learn more about how the R&D credit may apply to your business, please contact a Howard and Howard business tax planning professional.
 Howard and Howard has an experienced team of engineers, CPAs, tax attorneys, and consultants with deep and specialized knowledge in R&D tax incentives.

 For more information, please contact: